Skip to main content

 Get motivated

-You'll feel the benefits of taking a break or cutting back on drinking.
+You'll feel the benefits when you take a break from or cut back on drinking.
+Knowing these can help motivate you to take action.

 Set your goal